hankache/rakuguide/README.md

 * Translations

 ### Translations
-If you wish to translate this document, always use the english version as your starting point.
+If you wish to translate this document, always use the English version as your starting point.
 If you are starting a new translation create a new file.
 For example, the French translation will be in fr.perl6intro.adoc, the Deutsch translation in de.perl6intro.adoc
-If you want to modify a translated version, consider modifying the english version first.
+If you want to modify a translated version, consider modifying the English version first.
 It is important that all translations be kept in sync.

 ### Contributing
 Kindly prefix your commit title with the language it is targeting.
 For example, all commits targeting the English version would have a title that starts with [EN].
 All commits targeting the Spanish translation have a title that starts with [ES].